Join Our Team

 • Receive, inspect, and verify incoming materials, ensuring accuracy of part numbers, quantities, and documentation.

-• Perform efficient picking, packing, storing, and staging of materials to support daily production and shipping schedules.
+• Perform efficient picking, packing, storing, staging, and shipping of materials to support daily production and engineering schedules.

-• Conduct daily, weekly, and monthly cycles; reconcile discrepancies promptly and accurately.
+• Perform daily, weekly, and monthly cycle counts; reconcile inventory discrepancies promptly and accurately.

 Required Qualifications

-• Minimum 2 years of warehouse or manufacturing experience.
+• Minimum 2 years of experience in warehouse operations in a manufacturing environment.

-• Ability to read part numbers, labels, and basic inventory documentation.
+• Ability to read and interpret BOMs, part numbers, labels, and SOPs.

-• Proficient in computer skills: experience with ERP systems (Oracle preferred).
+• Proficiency with computers and ERP systems (Oracle preferred).

 Preferred Qualifications